altruios/namshubettulpa/public/namshubettuple/interludes.md

 {
 mn:AG
-~Alice leaned her shoulder against the glass window, facing the operating room~ *She tapped her finger against her neck.*
+~Alice leaned her shoulder against the glass window, facing the operating room~ *She tapped her finger against her neck*
-~Her eyes neither moved nor blinked.~
+~Her eyes neither moved nor blinked~
-~Screams penetrated the 'noise proof' chamber.~ '15...,14...,13...'
+~Screams penetrated the 'noise proof' chamber~ '15...,14...,13...'
 *She darted her eyes*
-~To the clock above the man tied down to the gurney~ ~She watched as the seconds ticked down and his struggles came to a climax.~ '0'
+~To the clock above the man tied down to the gurney~ ~She watched as the seconds ticked down and his struggles came to a climax~ '0'
 ~She paused, he was still struggling~
 '...1,...2,...'
 *She adjusted herself, face pressed against the glass* "AG::Fuck... come on..."
-~His struggling subsided, his breathing slowed.~ *Alice pulled out her telephone*
+~His struggling subsided, his breathing slowed~
+*Alice pulled out her telephone*
 }
 {%%%%
 mn:JL
 }
 {
-*Juan's phone buzzed, and he ignored it.*
+*Juan's phone buzzed, and he ignored it*
 ~A seed sparked to life in the back of his mind~
-~One he had been holding on to since childhood.~
+~One he had been holding on to since childhood~
-~He listened to the floor below him.~
+~He listened to the floor below him~
 ~All of stock brokers were singing~
-~They didn't know they were singing...~
+~They didn't know they were singing~
 'But to those who can hear...'
-~He felt the buzz against his side again.~
+~He felt the buzz against his side again~
 ~He hesitated before answering~
 "JL::What?"
 "AG::4 minutes."